 Maca powder: This powder is natural.
 The roots are produced in the traditional way, gently dried over a long period of time and processed into powder, producing the active ingredients (macamides).

 Gelatinised Maca: This powder is particularly suitable for people with sensitive stomachs.
-However, it is less effective because important ingredients are lost during the high manufacturing temperature.
+However, it is less effective because important ingredients are lost at the high manufacturing temperature.
+The process of heating (above 80 degrees) is called "gelatinising", not to be confused with gelatine from bones.
+This product is not to be produced in raw food quality.

 Maca extracts are fat-, water- or alcohol-based, so they are not 100% natural.
 Side effects due to the higher concentration can occur sooner than with the proven (natural) maca powder.